ruggeri/tech-notes/databases/database-systems-20-parallel-and-distributed-databases.md

 * We say that 2PC is *blocking*.
     * If both the coordinator and a site fails, no one can commit or rollback until the coordinator tells us how to proceed.
+* When people say a failure of just the TM causes the algorithm to block, they implicitly assume that the TM is also a commit site, which has a vote, or that the TM can decide to abort for some alternative reason.
+    * So don't be confused if they say failure of TM causes blocking, or need failure of TM plus a site.

 ## Three Phase Commit Addendum